At luxury price, McDonald's needs double-decker good news

-NEW YORK (Reuters) - When McDonald’s Corp (MCD.N) reports its third quarter earnings on Thursday, it will have to make good on its promise of global same-store sales growth and aim for a smaller decline in revenue if it is to hold investors who have already bid up shares to record levels this year.
+NEW YORK, Oct 21 (Reuters) - When McDonald’s Corp reports its third quarter earnings on Thursday, it will have to make good on its promise of global same-store sales growth and aim for a smaller decline in revenue if it is to hold investors who have already bid up shares to record levels this year.

 Optimistic buyers have priced the shares for growth that has yet to materialize, and against broad concerns that increased burger competition and healthy dining preferences will continue to suppress the chain’s sales.